 When Superintendent Ardella Dailey first suggested no longer paying for high school sports last month as a way to help offset the shortfall, the proposal quickly came under fire from parents, teachers and students, who packed last night's special meeting at Chipman Middle School.

-It prompted trustees to continue earmarking some money toward the program and make other cuts, including laying
+It prompted trustees to continue earmarking some money toward the program and make other cuts, including laying off the district's public information officer.

 The student walk-out today culminated with rally outside the district's administrative offices on Central Avenue.